opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 At query time, neural sparse search operates in one of two search modes:

-- **Bi-encoder mode** (requires a sparse encoding model): A sparse encoding model generates sparse vector embeddings from query text.
-This approach provides better search relevance at the cost of a slight increase in latency.
+- **Bi-encoder mode** (requires a sparse encoding model): A sparse encoding model generates sparse vector embeddings from both documents and query text.
+This approach provides better search relevance at the cost of an increase in latency.

-- **Doc-only mode** (requires a sparse encoding model and a tokenizer): A sparse encoding model generates sparse vector embeddings from query text.
+- **Doc-only mode** (requires a sparse encoding model and a tokenizer): A sparse encoding model generates sparse vector embeddings from documents.
 In this mode, neural sparse search tokenizes query text using a tokenizer and obtains the token weights from a lookup table.
 This approach provides faster retrieval at the cost of a slight decrease in search relevance.
 The tokenizer is deployed and invoked using the [Model API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api/model-apis/index/) for a uniform neural sparse search experience.

 For more information about choosing the neural sparse search mode that best suits your workload, see [Choose the search mode](#step-1a-choose-the-search-mode).